iip-ecosphere/platform/platform/documentation/INSTALL.md

     file:/device/SimpleMeshTestingApp-0.1.0-SNAPSHOT.jar

+This setup uses port `8883` for the AMQP broker, `9001` for the Platform Asset Administration Shell (AAS) and `9002` for the AAS registry.

 ### Installation from scratch

 **Prepare the operating system.** For the next steps in this section, we assume a Ubuntu 20.4.1 Linux installed on two machines (assuming 147.172.178.145 as “server” and 147.172.178.143 as “device”, we will adjust the IP addresses in the fourth step).
 Install unzip, Java JDK  and maven (version 3.6.3), docker (version 20.10.2):